 Lofoten Cello Duo had its first appearance in an art nouveau flat in Barcelona.
 Over vermouth and home-brewed beer, the two cellists were excited to continue this now familiar format of fusing Scandinavian and Catalan folk music.
 They also have complex Balkan rhythms, melancholic Jewish melodies, sounds from the Caucasus and Middle East and their own compositions in their luggage.
 In addition to both cellos and nyckelharpa, the voices are used, creating a density unexpected for a duo.
 Their repertoire combines the diverse oral tradition of ethno music from around the world from time immemorial to the present.
-After Lynx (2016) and Cervus (2018), they will present their new studio album Octopoda (2022) later this year.
+After Lynx (2016) and Cervus (2018), they have recently presented their new studio album Octopoda (No Fear Records, 2022) in cooperation with the Austrian band Alpine Dweller.

 - Emilia Amper, nyckelharpa player and composer